-The availability of the Long Term Retention (LTR) feature is limited to Enterprise and Elite editions.
-To access this feature, contact your Druva Account Manager or Support.
-This topic is subject to change based on the continuous improvements to this feature.
+The availability of this feature is limited based on the license type, region, and other criteria.
+To access this feature, contact your Druva Account Manager or Druva Support.
+This article/documentation is subject to change based on the continuous improvements to this feature.

 This article describes the procedure to enable Long Term Retention (LTR), monitor your savings via LTR, and restore the cold snapshots from the cold tier.
-You will also find information on the deletion of cold snapshots and early delete fee.
+You will also find information on the deletion of cold snapshots and the early delete fees.
 We recommend that you read About Long Term Retention before proceeding to read this article.

 Verify the retention period

-To enable LTR, you need at least one-year retention for any snapshot retention type.
+To enable LTR, you need at least one year of retention for any snapshot.
 Examples of retention periods that are eligible for LTR are as follows.

 However, the following is not a valid retention period:

-The following screenshot shows that the Enable Long Term Retention (LTR) toggle is disabled for this backup policy as the retention period is less than one year.
+The following screenshot shows that the Enable Long Term Retention (LTR) option is disabled for this backup policy as the retention period is less than one year.